The issue of childlessness and barrenness has brought about the increase in adoption in Nigeria. There is more than one reason for adopting a child.

 - Marriage certificate or sworn declaration of marriage [ if the applicant is married]

 - Birth certificate or sworn declaration of the age of each applicant.

-- Two passport photograph of each applicant.
+- Two passport photographs of each applicant.

 - A medical certificate of the fitness of the applicant.
 It should be from a government hospital.

-Then some other likely document which you would be told to get when you apply
+other likely document which you would be told to get when you apply

 Child Adoption Process